aaron13100/404solution/readme.txt

 = I see the message "There are (some number of) captured 404 URLs to be processed."
 What should I do? =

 This is nothing to be worried about.
 It means people tried to access pages on your website that don't exist.
-You can either change the settings on the options page so that you're not longer notified about it (Options -> General Settings -> Admin notification level), or you can go the "Captured 404 URLs" page and do something with them (either ignore them or specify which existing page they should redirect to).
+You can either change the settings on the options page so that you're no longer notified about it (Options -> General Settings -> Admin notification level), or you can go to the "Captured 404 URLs" page and do something with them (either ignore them or specify which existing page they should redirect to).

 == Screenshots ==